pprajapatim/ParthsBookStore/ParthsBookStore/README.txt

 1509
 Added Identity.Entity nuget package
 Thern try to build the projects but got an error that choosen wrong version of 3.1.32 then I updated the version to 3.1.27.
+Then rebuild the project without any errors.

+1536
+Created SD.cs class in the ParthsBooks.Utility.
+Thern added project reference of Utility in ParthBooksStore project and project reference of Utility and Models in ParthsBooks.DataAccess project.